ghengeveld/angularjs-workshop/README.md

 * Node.js, version 0.8+

-All other libraries, tools and packages are installed automatically - see 'Installing dependencies' sections below for more information.
+All other libraries, tools and packages can be installed automatically - see 'Installing dependencies' sections below for more information.

 ### Installing dependencies

-Install the npm packages the application depends on using the following command:
+Install the npm packages the application depends on using the following command from within the directory containing the workshop files:

 ```
 $ npm install